Jonathan Leong: Post-Idol career

 Following Singapore Idol, Leong has performed at many high-profile events, television shows and many concert venues including Miss Singapore Universe, the President's Star Charity Singapore, a Levi's jeans launch and an FHM event.

 In December 2006, Leong hosted a local holiday special series produced by Mediacorp named "Wish Upon A Star" alongside Hady Mirza and Gurmit Singh to fulfill contractual obligations.
 It was filmed between November and December 2006.
 He was voted Man of the Year 2006 in The Flame Awards organised by The New Paper.
 Mediacorps Channel 5 Fame Awards gave Leong the title of "Best Hunk 2006".

 In 2007, Leong was made an ambassador for the Motorola Singapore (RED) Campaign, an initiative spearheaded by Bono of U2 to alleviate the spread of HIV in Africa.
 In November that year, Leong lent his vocals to a Mandarin track, 情牵二十五, which was included in the track list for an album compilation to commemorate Mediacorp's twenty five-year anniversary of broadcasting locally produced mandarin drama serials on Channel 8.

 In September 2008, Leong acted in an episode in Calefare, as a popular singer named Johnny Chia, a parody of himself.
 When interviewed if he was aware of the similarities between the two shows, Leong expressed ignorance during filming, but has since "immensely enjoyed" the original British sitcom after the fact.
 He was featured as a celebrity guest contestant in the premiere episode of the Singaporean version of the popular television gameshow Don't Forget the Lyrics!.
 Along with other singers, Leong managed to raise $25,000 for charity.
 He was also an ambassador for the Passion Card Ad campaign for the People's Association.

 Theatrical Circus career

 In April 2010, it was announced that Leong would star in the original theatrical production, "Voyage De La Vie" along with a cast of international performers.
 After several rounds of auditions, Leong got the lead role of "The Boy".

-Leong is the only Singaporean performer in "Voyage De La Vie", the Cirque Du Soleil-esque show boasts a blend of circus performances, elaborate sets, costumes and original music.
+Leong is the only Singaporean performer in "Voyage De La Vie", a Cirque Du Soleil-esque show with circus performances, elaborate sets, costumes and original music.